-Best Time To Visit Greece – Understanding The Greek Seasons & When To Go
+Best Time To Visit Greece?
+Understanding The Greek Seasons & When To Go

 It is also true that when we hear the word Greece, dozens of name islands come to our minds as if only Crete, Santorini, or Mykonos are the places worth visiting.
 The Greek Islands, however, are just a fraction of the country’s landscape.

-The Weather In Greece
+Weather & Seasons In Greece

 Located in the south of Europe, most of Greece faces the mild waters of the Mediterranean Sea.
 This allows the country to enjoy long pleasant summers, often dry and very high temperatures in July and August, and moderate winters with some rain.

-Summer In Greece
+Greece Seasons – Summer In Greece

+When is summer in Greece?
 The end of May is when summer begins in the country, starting much earlier in some of Greece’s southern islands.

 If you’re looking to spend time during the hottest days, then definitely book your trip for the last week of July and the first week of August.
 These have always been the warmest weeks of the year in Greece.

 Summer is a great month to visit the Cycladic Islands as well as the islands in the Ionian.
 If rain is something that you do not enjoy, choose places such as Corfu or Zakynthos.
-These islands see a lot of rainy days in winter but can be dry and yet lush and green during the summer.
+These islands see a lot of rainy days in winter but can be dry yet lush and green during the summer.

-Spring In Greece
+Greece Seasons – Spring In Greece

 Spring is a fantastic season to visit any area of Greece; with longer and warmer days, the landscape naturally blossoms with colorful flowers and fragrant herbs.